Toblerity/Fiona/docs/manual.rst

                   'FIPS_CNTRY': 'str',
                   'POP_CNTRY': 'float:15.2'}}

-Layers can also be specified by their index.
+Layers may also be specified by their index.

 .. sourcecode:: pycon